Are You Looking For Active Stock? Covanta Holding Corporation (CVA)

-Covanta Holding Corporation (CVA) observed an average volume with 915.68K shares and exchanged 445316 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Thursday trading session.
-CVA disclosed a change of -1.32% and its listed share value at $14.91 in the recent trade transaction.
+Covanta Holding Corporation (CVA) exchanged 472703 shares on hands in most recent trading session and observed an average volume with 921.78K shares.
+The stock acknowledged active focus on shares on Tuesday.
+CVA disclosed a change of -0.47% and its listed share value at $14.84 on 31/12/2019.
 This company belong to USA Country and part of Industrial Goods sector.
-It has a market capitalization of $.
+It has a market capitalization of $1.94B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 PERFORMANCE REVIEW: